Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Experiment

 \textbf{Alleviation of Forgetting.} Our FedSTIL can maintain the accuracy with less forgetting of the previous knowledge during the continuous training on the subsequent tasks.
-We can observe in Fig. \ref{fig:accuracy_detail} that both the Rank-1 and mAP accuracy of federated learning methods (i.e., FedAvg \cite{konevcny2016federated} and FedProx \cite{li2020federated}) will not increase after the $40$-th round.
+We can observe in Fig. \ref{fig:accuracy_detail} that both the Rank-1 and mAP accuracy of federated learning methods (i.e., FedAvg \cite{konevcny2016federated} and FedProx \cite{li2020federated}) will not increase after the 40$^{th}$ round.
 As shown in Fig. \ref{fig:forgetting}, this is because the knowledge learnt from the past tasks is gradually forgotten during the learning of the new tasks.
 In contrast, federated lifelong methods (i.e., FedCurv \cite{shoham2019overcoming}, FedWeIT \cite{yoon2021federated}, and FedSTIL) can alleviate forgetting on the past tasks, which help to achieve higher accuracy.
+To future investigate the effectiveness of our methods, we compare catastrophic forgetting with the fine-tuning baseline (without lifelong learning) and some other lifelong learning methods on MSMT17 dataset \cite{wei2018person}.
+Also, we divide the MSMT17 dataset into 6 task sequences, and the model backbone is ResNet50.
+Fig.~\ref{fig:forgeting_msmt} shows us the forgetting after finishing lifelong learning on the MSMT17 dataset.
+We can observe that our method FedSTIL can still effectively alleviate the forgetting compared with other lifelong person ReID baselines.